The Cheapest Way Visit Universal Orlando? (Under $3,000)

 • Best Universal Orlando hotel on a budget: Universal Endless Summer Dockside with rates starting below $100 per night

-• Best Universal Orlando tickets on a budget: Always ask if Universal is running a buy 2-days and get 2-days free deal
+• Best Universal Orlando Resort tickets on a budget: Always ask if Universal is running a special promotion for theme park tickets or vacation package deals.

 • Cheapest Universal Orlando hotel with free Express Passes: Universal Royal Pacific Resort